-Whether or not crate training dogs has crossed your radar as an option, it is one of the most important first decisions new dog owners face.
-There are many benefits to dog crate training and when done properly a crate becomes a safe and comforting place for your dog.
+Whether or not crate training your new puppy or adult dog has crossed your mind as an option, it is one of the most important first decisions new dog owners face.
+There are many benefits to crate training and when done properly a crate becomes a safe and comforting place for your puppy.

 Crate Training Helps Eliminate Destructive Behavior